2026 Spring Gathering – Naked in the Light

 Registrations are not complete until both registration and payment are received.

 The registration fee is $450.00 in Canadian funds.
-Below is the breakdown of the costs:
+Below is the breakdown of the costs per person:

 Tax